iotblackbelt/node-red-contrib-azure-iot-device/DEPLOY.md

 In the document we describe how to deploy the Node-RED Azure IoT Device node.

 ## Prerequisites
-Node-RED and Git need to be installed on your machine to run this node and use the manual setup approach.
+- Node-RED needs to be installed on your machine to use this node
+- Git needs to be installed for the manual setup approach.
+- NPM needs to be installed

 ## Manually deploy the node to your Node-RED instance
 The node can be manually deployed using the Github repository code and 'npm install &lt;folder&gt;' command.
 How to get started with Node-RED can be found here: https://nodered.org/docs/getting-started/.